Neek0tine/Gogoanime-Downloader/README.md

 <a href='https://discord.gg/gWqbP9j3EV'> ![Discord](https://img.shields.io/discord/257479001365413889?label=Discord&style=flat-square) This is where I live. </a>

+(THIS SOFTWARE IS CURRENTLY INOPERATIONAL DUE TO CHANGES IN STREAMING SERVERS)

 # Gogoanime Downloader

 A program to simplify the process of batch downloading anime series.
 Started off because torrent downloading is slow and I'm too lazy to click the "Download" button on each episode.